Stuycs-K/final-project-3-huangp-shannonh/WORKLOG.md

 ### 5/22/23
 Worked with Perry to add content to presentation.md.
 Also added more to the explanations on my own at home.

+### 5/23/23
+Organized images into a file.
+Explained encoding + decoding for echo hiding in presentation.md.
+Added another picture.